joelrivard/article/PointTo3D.md

 Software used
 -------
 The software used in this workflow is **Quantum GIS or QGIS**.
 QGIS is a free open source desktop geographic information systems (GIS) application that allows users to view, edit and analyze geographic information.
 Users can download the tool for Windows, MAC OS X or Linux at the following website. http://www.qgis.org/en/site/forusers/download.html.
-The workflow below was done using QGIS 2.14.12-1 (future long-term release as of April 2016) using MAC OS X. Install in this order:
+The workflow below was done using QGIS 2.14 (long-term release as of April 2016) using MAC OS X. Install in this order:
   - **1 GDAL Complete.pkg**
   - **2 NumPy.pkg**
   - **3 matplotlib.pkg**